josh-monreal/face-api/README.md

 - NUnit 3.11.0 - Unit testing framework
 - Moq 4.10.0 - Mocking framework
 - Newtonsoft.Json 11.0.2 - JSON serializer and deserializer

+### Prerequisites
+In order to view the source code you should install **Visual Studio** on your computer.
+You may refer to this [**LINK**](https://visualstudio.microsoft.com/) to download the software.
+Afterwards, please ensure that you have .NET Framework 4.6.1 or later installed on your machine.